hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 The private transaction nonce for an account is specific to the privacy group.
 That is, the nonce for account A for privacy group ABC is different to the nonce for account A for privacy group AB.

-!!! note

-    If sending more than one transaction for mining in the same block (that is, you aren't waiting for the transaction receipt), you must calculate the private transaction nonce outside Besu.

 ### Private nonce validation

 Unlike public transactions, private transactions are not submitted to the [transaction pool](../Transactions/Transaction-Pool.md).